juicebox6030/Nova-Link/README.md

 ## 🚧 Development Status

 NOVA-LINK is in **active development**, with planning completed for all OSI layers and subsystem responsibilities.
-Coding will proceed with a strict modular architecture and clearly defined API surface.

 To contribute, follow the upcoming [Development Roadmap](#) (coming soon).